Purpose of the Society

 In 1980 the Easton Roller Mill was deeded to the Society, and currently houses items of historical interest.
 However, the main function of the mill is for educational purposes, and tours and open houses are regularly conducted.

-Society meetings are held at 6:15 p.m. at the Suncrest United Methodist Church in Morgantown (Van Voorhis Road) on the third Fridays of March, May, September and November.
+Society dinner meetings have previously been held on the third Fridays of March, May, September and November.

 The mill was originally powered with steam and a coal-burning boiler, but is now operated with a compressed air system for demonstrations.

-A fall “Mill Day” has been held for many years that features pancake meals, mill tours and demonstrations of historical interest such as sheep shearing, chair caning, and flour sack and textile displays.
+A fall “Mill Day” was held for many years that featured pancake meals, mill tours, and demonstrations of historical interest such as sheep shearing, chair caning, and flour sack and textile displays.